vasupradharamac/Marvel-Hero-Data/README.md

 <h3> API Authentication: </h3>

-To access the Marvel API data, the users have to get API keys and generate a md5 hash of timestamp, publicKey and private key.
+To access the Marvel API data, the users have to get API keys and generate an md5 hash of timestamp, publicKey and private key.

 In this app, the  ```hashlib``` library has been used to generate the md5 hash value of the timestamp and keys.